fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 it needs to decide if wants to accept that or not.
 For most situations the firewall SHOULD accept all outbound STUN packets.
 This is similar to allow all outbound TCP flows.
-Some firewalls may choose to look at other factors including the outside Udp port and the ORIGIN attribute in the STUN packet.
+Some firewalls may choose to look at other factors including the outside UDP port and the ORIGIN attribute in the STUN packet.

 In general WebRTC media can be sent on a wide range of UDP ports but